WisDOT Northwest Region construction update

 Description: Replacing the pedestrian underpass east of 7th Street in the village of Clear Lake; milling off 2 inches of asphalt pavement and placing 3.25 inches of new asphalt; adding shoulder gravel to accommodate the highway profile increase; realigning the approach of County A/F at US 63 to achieve better sight distance at the intersection; realigning the approach of 60th Avenue at US 63; expanding the intersection tapers to meet current design standards; replacing guardrail; and cleaning, lining or repairing culverts and installing new end walls on some structures.

-Traffic impacts: Motorists will encounter daytime lane closures controlled by flagging where crews are paving.
+Traffic impacts: Motorists will encounter daytime lane closures controlled by flagging where crews are working once work resumes Tuesday, Sept.
+5.

 Polk and St. Croix counties